- Comment Policy

 These are serious marks against both our athletic program and our university as a whole — marks that, other than a decision made by Coach Kevin Ollie to suspend Wolf indefinitely, have gone unaddressed, unmentioned, and unacknowledged by UConn authorities.
 What does this timeline say when juxtaposed with your justification?
 It beckons the question, what does UConn do with marks like these?
 The answer appears to be: we turn them blue and shape them into something new.

 Instead of giving these problematic aspects of male athletic peer culture at UConn a second look or a giving the real face of athletics a true makeover, it appears that the focus of your administration is prioritizing the remodeling of the fictional face of the Husky Logo.
+They could offer free or low cost drugs.
 Instead of communicating a zero tolerance atmosphere for this kind of behavior, increasing or vocalizing support to violence against women prevention efforts on campus in the face of such events, or increasing support to student run programs that seek to work with athletes on issues of violence as well as academic issues, it would appear that your administration is more interested in fostering consumerism and corporatization than education and community.
 Another example of this shift in priorities can be seen in the current administrations selection of the new logo — a selection made with no involvement from or consultation with the normal, everyday, non-Olympian student body:

 Contrary to speculation, the Husky will not appear to be mean, snarling, or capable of frightening small children!
 Instead he will be rendered as the sleek, beautiful animal a real Husky truly is.